 * Indexes again mark day of big swings

-* S&P, Dow confirmed correction territory on Thurs (Updates with early afternoon trade)
+* S&P, Dow confirmed correction territory on Thurs (Updates with late afternoon trade)

 By Lewis Krauskopf

-Feb 9 (Reuters) - U.S. stocks gained on Friday in another volatile session during a week of huge swings that shook the market out of months of calm.
+Feb 9 (Reuters) - U.S. stocks held modest gains on Friday in another volatile session during a week of huge swings that shook the market out of months of calm.

-During Friday's session alone, the S&P 500 swung from as high as up 1.5 percent to as low as down 1.9 percent, echoing the big swings of the past week.
+During Friday's session alone, the S&P 500 swung from as high as up 1.5 percent to down 1.9 percent, echoing the big swings of the past week.
 The Dow moved in a range of more than 800 points.

 The fresh volatility came a day after the benchmark S&P 500 and the Dow industrials confirmed they were in correction territory, both falling more than 10 percent from Jan.
 26 record highs.
 On Friday, the intraday low for the tech-heavy Nasdaq also pulled it more than 10 percent from its recent peak.